 In later ages, the patient may present with tethered cord.

 Many cases of spinal bifida occulta are symptomless.
 Either they remain undiagnosed or diagnosed by accident when an x-ray taken for some other reasons.

 - There is some abnormality in the local skin either a skin dimple or a local patch of hair or a naevo-lipoma or simple lipoma.

-- Neurological examinations must be performed, as in adolescent or in adult life manifestations of such deficiency may be revealed in the form of backache, nocturnal enuresis, local anaesthesia, local paresis or even foot drop.
+- Neurological examinations must be performed, as in adolescent or in adult life manifestations of such deficiency may be revealed in the form of a backache, nocturnal enuresis, local anesthesia, local paresis or even foot drop.

 - X-ray is often confirmatory as it will show the bony defect.

-- Presence of tuft of hair or lipoma may lead to cosmetic complaint and this is treated by excision of these lesion.
+- Presence of tuft of hair or lipoma may lead to a cosmetic complaint and this is treated by excision of these lesions.

-- If there are neurological symptoms due to membrana reunions, [tethered cord syndrome] the membrana reunions is excised in its whole length from the skin though the vertebral gap to the spinal meninges.
+- If there are neurological symptoms due to membrana reunions, [tethered cord syndrome] the membrana reunions is excised in its whole length from the skin through the vertebral gap to the spinal meninges.